1nst4ll/mango-news/PROGRESS.md

 # Project Progress

+## Documentation Audit and Update (Completed on 2025-04-28)

+- Audited all documentation files in the root directory (`README.md`, `PROGRESS.md`) and the `docs/` directory (`README.md`, `backend-setup.md`, `admin-ui.md`, `css-selectors.md`, `frontend-ui.md`, `scraping-methods.md`, `troubleshooting.md`, `deployment.md`).
+- Ensured documentation reflects the current project state, including the Astro frontend migration, backend enhancements (AI features, database stats, source discovery, purge), and UI updates (shadcn/ui integration, settings page consolidation).
+- Added links to the new `docs/deployment.md` file in `README.md` and all relevant files within the `docs/` directory for better cross-referencing.
+- Updated the Table of Contents in `docs/README.md` to include the new deployment documentation.
+- Verified consistency in terminology and feature descriptions across all documentation files.

 ## Article Link Formatting and Exclusion Patterns (Completed on 2025-04-24)

 - Added `article_link_template` and `exclude_patterns` columns to the `sources` table in `db/schema.sql`.